Hans Lewy: Life

 In 1950, Lewy was fired from Berkeley for refusing to sign a loyalty oath.
 He taught at Harvard University and Stanford University in 1952 and 1953 before being reinstated by the California Supreme Court case Tolman v.
 Underhill.

 He retired from Berkeley in 1972, and in 1973 became one of two Ordway Professors of Mathematics at the University of Minnesota.
 He died on August 23, 1988, in Berkeley.

 Lewy is known for his contributions to partial differential equations.
-In 1957, his famous example of a second-order linear partial differential equation was so stunning and unexpected that the whole field steered in a new direction, as well as shaping modern analysis in a significant way.
-Based on this example, Louis Nirenberg, Lars Hörmander and others have outlined some important changes to the theory and structure of the field.
-This was adopted by many analysts and mathematicians as a major development.
+In 1957, his famous example of a first-order linear partial differential operator, $L= (\partial_{x_1}+i\partial_{x_2})-2i(x_1+ix_2)\partial_{y_1}$, with complex coefficients for which the equation $Lu=f$ has no local solutions unless $f$ is real analytic was so stunning and unexpected that it redirected the field of partial differential equations, as well as shaping modern analysis in a significant way.
+Based on this example, Louis Nirenberg, Lars Hörmander, François Trèves, Nils Dencker, etc. developed a theory of local solvability for pseudo-differential equations.

 He also worked on several complex variables in relation to nonlinear hyperbolic equations and elliptic equations, well-posedness for initial value problems of wave fronts (now commonly called Sobolev spaces) in the early 1930s, solutions of the classical problems of Hermann Weyl and Hermann Minkowski for analytical data (the original problem was solved by Louis Nirenberg in 1949 as part of his PhD thesis), the extendibility of minimal surfaces on and analytical nature of its boundaries which is fully free or in part, free boundary problems of water wave fronts in hydrodynamics, and the proof of quadratic reciprocity theorem in number theory from 'hydrodynamical' perspective.